Allen-Synthesis/EuroPi/software/contrib/egressus_melodiam.md

 Refer to the above diagram for a visual representation of the example below.

-1. Press and release button 2 until the output number you would like edit is shown on the top-right.
+1. Press and release button 2 until the output number you would like to edit is shown on the top-right.
 2. Press button 1 to cycle through the available wave shapes
 3. Adjust knob 2 to select the output division.
 An output division of 1 causes the CV pattern / LFO for that output to run at the clock rate.
-An output greater than one reduces the CV pattern / LFO to run at the selected division (e.g. selecting a division of 2 would run at half the clock rate)
+An output division greater than one reduces the CV pattern / LFO to run at the selected division (e.g. selecting a division of 2 would run at half the clock rate)

 In LFO mode (pattern length of 1) the wave shape determines the shape of the cycling LFO.
 However, when in CV pattern mode (Pattern length > 1) the wave shape determines the slew between pattern steps.